lubna-edrees/Activity-log/README.md

 - `configStore`: store your configurations in one object easly.
 - `colors`: add colors to the console.
 - `inquirer`: interact with users through your cli.
+- `BigNumber.js`: good library to deal with expotential numbers `n + e` as a normal big integers.

 ## commands:
 - `npm link`: install the cli that  you are working on it globally on your machine.